constantin50/machine_learning/human_detection/readme.md

 ## Human Detection Model

 This model gives prediction that there is a human on a picture, it can be used to process video stream from CCTV cameras.
 The basis of a model is a neural network with LeNet-based architecture.
+The model was trained on the dataset of 64x64 images.
 Model is avaible as colab notebook, as pytorch model saved with state_dict() method and as GUI application.

 ## Validation accuracy